USS K-2 (SS-33): 1915

 K-2 cleared the New York Navy Yard, on 19 January 1915, and set a course for Key West, Florida, via Charleston, South Carolina.
 Raising Key West, on 29 January, she remained until 5 February, when she departed for training at Pensacola, Florida.
-Enroute, she visited Tampa, before continuing her transit, reaching Pensacola, on 9 February.
+En route, she visited Tampa, before continuing her transit, reaching Pensacola, on 9 February.
 The submarine would operate in the waters off Pensacola, conducting training, to 25 April, when she departed.
 Touching at Key West, she continued on to the North River anchorage, in the Hudson River, off New York City.
 Remaining for 12 days, she got underway on 18 May, for Newport.
-Enroute she conducted maneuvers and raised her destination on 25 May.
+En route she conducted maneuvers and raised her destination on 25 May.
 Operating from Newport, during the following weeks, she departed that location on 20 June, bound for the New York Navy Yard.
 Arriving the next day, she entered the yard and docked for a maintenance availability into the fall.

 With her work completed, K-2 cleared the New York Navy Yard, on 2 October, bound for Newport.
 Arriving that same day, she remained in port overnight and then got underway the next morning for maneuvers until 10 October, when she made her return to Newport.
 After three weeks, the boat stood out from Newport, on 31 October and proceeded to the New York Navy Yard.
 Entering the yard on 1 November, she remained there through the end of the year.